mongodb/docs/source/includes/driver_copy_paste.rst

      - id: python
        content: |

-         In step 1 in the window, and select the version of the driver you are using.
+         In step 1 in the window, select the version of the driver you are using.
 You will see a connection string appear in the gray block.
 Click the copy button to the right of the string.
 The connection string is now in your copy buffer.